grimfang4/sdl-gpu/README.txt

 For Linux/UNIX systems, changing the default installation directory can be done like so: cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=/usr

-For Windows systems, you can use cmake-gui and select options in there.
+For Windows systems, you can use cmake-gui and select appropriate options in there (warning: cmake-gui is messy!).

 =========